palikhov/west-marches/.github/ISSUE_TEMPLATE/character.md

 ## Backstory

 _Your character wasn't born yesterday.
 Where did they come from?
+Have they raised themselves from the gutters as a child?
+Were they pampered among the highest royalty?
+Who the hell is your character?_

-What have they struggled with in the past?
-Even though other players can read your character's background, their characters won't act on it unless it is shared with them in game._
+_Even though other players can read your character's background, their characters won't act on it unless it is shared with them in game._

+## Potential Plot Hooks

+_People are flawed.
+Not even you dear adventurer are perfect!
+Has your character pissed someone off?
+Are they outlawed from a certain town for a... misunderstanding?
+Do they struggle to overcome something?_

+_A paranoia, a physical limitation, an addiction?
+This is entirely optional, but depending on the flare the approving GM may award an XP bonus while your character struggles with their demons._